Koatty/koatty_core/docs/api/koatty_core.implementsmiddlewareinterface.md

 ## implementsMiddlewareInterface() function

-check is implements Middleware Interface
+Check if a class implements the IMiddleware interface.

 **Signature:**